 Why is this important to a cosmetic plastic surgeon?
 Well, apart from a basic interest in my cosmetic patients’ health, it is important for them to be eating healthy diets before and after surgery.

 A healthy diet before plastic surgery will ensure that the patient has adequate stores of protein, vitamins and the trace elements needed for the healing process and scar formation.
 Vitamin C is essential to forming a scar—and to healing.

 After surgery, the requirements for calories actually increase as our bodies heal and good sources of protein are essential to the process.

-Caveat: the video also shows you many things you should not eat!
+Caveat: there are many things you should not eat!
 Three Cinnabons a day will give you 2,000 calories but is not a good food choice!
 A varied diet rich in protein, vegetables and some fat but with less carbs (donuts and french fries) is best.
 See the posts at the beginning of this article for ideas.